jlyonsmith/HowTo/Ubuntu/Install_Ubuntu_22.04_LTS.md

-# Install Ubuntu 22.04 LTS Service Instance
+# Install Ubuntu 22.04 LTS

+Step-by-step instructions for creating a new Ubuntu 22.04 LTS service instance.

+## Initial Steps

-Log in to system as root using provided password:
+Log in to system as root using provided password.
+Using SSH:

 ```sh
 ssh root@x.mydomain.com
 ```

+Or using your virtualization systems console functionality.

 Then check the version with `lsb_release -a`: